-Colour contrast concerns each one of the users at some point.
+Color contrast concerns each one of the users at some point.
 For text to be readable and every other element to be visible and identifiable there needs to be an adequate amount of contrast between the foreground and the background.
-Colour contrast guidelines do not limit colour palette and impede creativity, its aesthetic consideration and a problem-solving way to design.
+Colour contrast guidelines do not limit color palette and impede creativity, its aesthetic consideration, and a problem-solving way to design.

-Adequate colour contrast helps the user get a clear understanding of content.
+Adequate color contrast helps the user get a clear understanding of content.

-The right amount of colour contrast between the foreground and the background makes the web accessible for people with low contrast sensitivity and everyone else under different lighting conditions.
+The right amount of color contrast between the foreground and the background makes the web accessible for people with low contrast sensitivity and everyone else under different lighting conditions.